 What should be our safety concerns when travelling to Sri Lanka with our three year old next year in May?

 Aysha, there's nothing to be overly concerned about.
 It's been pretty peaceful since 2009.
-If you propose to visit the northern districts of Jaffna, Kilinoch... read more »about 5 years ago
+If you propose to visit the northern districts of Jaffna, Kilinoch... read more »over 5 years ago

 Sri Lanka is still subject to Emergency Regulations and there are extensive anti-terrorism powers.
 This means that there are still heightened levels of secur... read more »over 5 years ago